samuelebortolotti/neural-prnu-extractor/presentation/main.md

 # Residual FFDNet - Our contribution

 ## Wiener as groundtruth
-As suggested by Prof. De Natale, we trained FFDNet by using the Wiener filter to produce ground-truth noise.
+We trained FFDNet by using the Wiener filter to produce ground-truth noise.
 The extracted noise is used to compute the loss of the residual net

 $$\mathcal{L}_{res}(\theta) = \frac{1}{2m}\sum_{j=1}^{m}{\parallel \mathcal{F}((\tilde{\mathrm{I}}_j, \mathrm{M}_j); \theta) - \mathrm{N}_j \parallel^2}$$

 ## Green channel
-In order to work with the Wiener filter, we had to reduce images to grayscale.
-The approach that we followed was simply to extract the green channel, without taking into account possible contributions of the others.
+In order to work with the Wiener filter, we extracted the green channel, without taking into account possible contributions of the others.

 # Dataset [@shullani2017vision]